-How to Clean Bathroom Tile Grout
+How to Clean Bathroom Grout

-Restoring dingy tile grout to like-new brightness doesn't require harsh chemicals like bleach, ammonia or vinegar, which can damage your grout and actually create more problems than they solve.
+Restoring dingy tile grout to like-new brightness doesn't require harsh chemicals like bleach, ammonia or vinegar, which can damage your grout and create more problems than they solve.
 Even a steel bristle scrub brush can work against you, scratching and damaging surfaces.
-This will invite stains and dullness, and lead to diminished appeal of your flooring.
+This will invite stains and dullness, and lead to the diminished appeal of your flooring.

 Simple Green All-Purpose Cleaner's formula reaches deep into the tiny pores of your grout between tiles, dislodging and lifting soils without damaging the grout itself.